-The horizontal tail can have a cant angle φ (positive tilt to left).
+The horizontal tail can have a cant angle $\phi$ (positive tilt to left).
 The control variables are elevator and incidence.

-The convention for nominal orientation of the vertical tail is positive lift to the left, so aircraft sideslip (positive to right) generates positive tail angle-of-attack and positive tail lift.
-The vertical tail can have a cant angle φ (positive tilt to right).
+The vertical tail can have a cant angle $\phi$ (positive tilt to right).
 The control variables are rudder and incidence.